bigchaindb/bigchaindb/docs/server/source/production-deployment-template/cloud-manager.rst

   * Hover over the ``Status`` column of your backup and click ``Start`` to start the backup.

-  * Select the replica set on the side pane and check the box to allow TLS/SSL connections.
+  * Select the replica set on the side pane.

+  * If you have authentication enabled, select the authentication mechanism as per your deployment.
+The default BigchainDB production deployment currently supports ``X.509 Client Certificate`` as the authentication mechanism.

+  * If you have TLS enabled, select the checkbox ``Replica set allows TLS/SSL connections``.
+This should be selected by default in case you selected ``X.509 Client Certificate`` as the auth mechanism above.

+  * Choose the ``WiredTiger`` storage engine.

   * Verify the details of your MongoDB instance and click on ``Start``.